ml-james/starling-roundup/README.md

-###TODO:
+-- / todo / --

-* Add IT for roundup action
+i. it for roundup action

-* Add some more unit tests (yawn)
-* Documentation ... e.g. postman collections and setting up with Starling API ...
+ii.
+Documentation ...